kframework/c-semantics/README.md

 - `kcc` is meant to to act a lot like `gcc`.
 You use it and run programs the same way.
 - The programs `kcc` generates act like normal programs.
-Both the output to stdio (e.g., `printf`), as well as the return value of the program should be what you expect.
+Both the output to stdout (e.g., `printf`), as well as the return value of the program should be what you expect.
 In terms of operational behavior, a correct program compiled with kcc should act the same as one compiled with `gcc`.
 - Take a look at `kcc -h` for some compile-time options.
 For most programs, you only need to run `kcc program.c` and everything will work.
 - After compiling a program and generating an output file `a.out`, running